-Are you new to SVG and might noticed that fonts in your SVG logo change from browser to browser?
-Would you like to find out how to make SVG files in such a way that the font will stay the same?
-In this article I’m going to explain how to save SVG files for your web project and add them to a WordPress page using Elementor.
+Have you noticed that some SVG logo’s fonts change from browser to browser?
+Would you like to find out how to make SVG files so that the font will stay the same?
+In this article, I will show how to save SVG files for your web project and add them to a WordPress page using Elementor.

 Is SVG a Better Alternative to PNG?

 Images are great for any web design project, especially now that internet speeds are improving.
 We can now afford to include more images without compromising on loading time.
-However, some graphics can appear blurry when you save them in PNG format.
-Responsive designs are a must; visitors will expect images to look great no matter what sort of device they are viewing them on.
+However, some elements, especially text could appear blurry when you save them in PNG format.

 The answer to this issue is SVG format.
 Not only do SVG files look crisp at any scale, but they are also editable, optimised for search engines, often smaller than other formats and capable of dynamic animations.